SeanKilleen/seankilleen.github.io/_posts/2020-03-30-getting-ubuntu-desktop-gui-working-with-windows-subsystem-for-linux-wsl.md

 * Open an admin powershell window
 * Run `choco install vcxsrv`
 * When that completes, look for `XLaunch` in your start menu and run it.
 * Set up XLaunch as you'd like.
-I chose to do full-screen, and then moved the XLaunch window to a virtual desktop once it appears -- best of all worlds!
+I chose to do a large window without a title bar, and then moved the XLaunch window to a virtual desktop once it appears -- best of all worlds!

 Return to your WSL Instance